 Read how an urgent care center switched from paper records to an EMR >>

 In healthcare, interoperability gives providers access to all medical data for their patients.
-Most importantly, the data, security, and accuracy of interoperability improves patient outcomes.
+Most importantly, the data, security, and accuracy of interoperability improve patient outcomes.

 Although the terms EMR and EHR are often used interchangeably, there are technically significant differences.
 We’ll define the differences between the two systems, explain when each should be used, and cover some of the most relevant benefits to providers, patients, and healthcare in general.

-An EMR is essentially a digital version of a single patient’s medical chart.
+An electronic medical records system is a digital version of a single patient’s medical chart.
 The EMR is primarily used by providers for diagnosis and treatment.
 It includes:

-Specific medical data is at the heart of an EMR.
-An effective EMR streamlines the charting process by learning provider preferences over time and making smart suggestions about diagnosis and treatment based on historical data.
+Specific medical data is at the heart of an electronic medical records system.
+An effective urgent care EMR streamlines the charting process by learning provider preferences over time and making smart suggestions about diagnosis and treatment based on historical data.
 The EMR stores patient data over time, allowing providers quick access to important information that may affect treatment.
 It also serves as a legal record of an office visit.

 An EMR effectively eliminates paper charts.
 Although EMR use is generally restricted to intra-office communication, it can be shared with other clinics, labs, or service providers.